pyomeca/bioptim/README.md

 The `second_node` is the second node considered.

 ### Class: BinodeConstraintFcn
-The `BinodeConstraintFcn` class is the already available binode constraints in `bioptim`.
+The `BinodeConstraintFcn` class is the already available binode constraint in `bioptim`.
-Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, depending on the capabailities of your IDE.
+Since this is an Enum, it is possible to use the tab key on the keyboard to dynamically list them all, depending on the capabilities of your IDE.

 - **EQUALITY**   &mdash; The states are equals.
 - **COM_EQUALITY**   &mdash; The positions of centers of mass are equals.
 - **COM_VELOCITY_EQUALITY**   &mdash; The velocities of centers of mass are equals.
 - **CUSTOM**   &mdash; CUSTOM should not be directly sent by the user, but the user should pass the custom_transition function directly.
-You can have a look at the BinodeConstraintList section for more information about how to define custom transition function.
+You can look at the BinodeConstraintList section for more information about defining a custom transition function.

 ## The phase transitions
 `Bioptim` can declare multiphase optimisation programs.
 The goal of a multiphase ocp is usually to handle changing dynamics.
-The user must understand that each phase is therefore a full ocp by itself, with constraints that links the end of which with the beginning of the following.
+The user must understand that each phase is, therefore, a full ocp by itself, with constraints that links the end of which with the beginning of the following.
-Due to some limitations created by the use of MX variables, some things can be done and some cannot during a phase transition.
+Due to some limitations created by using MX variables, some things can be done, and some cannot during a phase transition.

 ### Class: PhaseTransitionList
-The PhaseTransitionList provide a class that prepares the phase transitions.
+The PhaseTransitionList provides a class that prepares the phase transitions.
 When constructing an `OptimalControlProgram()`, PhaseTransitionList is the expected class for the `phase_transitions` parameter.

 The PhaseTransitionList class is the main class to define parameters.
-Please note that unlike other lists, `PhaseTransition` is not accessible since phase transition don't make sense for single phase ocp.
+Please note that, unlike other lists, `PhaseTransition` is not accessible since phase transition does not make sense for single-phase ocp.
 Therefore, one should not call the PhaseTransition constructor directly.

 Here is the full signature of the `add()` method of the `PhaseTransitionList`:
 ```python
 PhaseTransitionList.add(PhaseTransitionFcn, phase_pre_idx, **extra_parameters)
 ```
-The `PhaseTransitionFcn` is transition phase function to use.
+The `PhaseTransitionFcn` is the transition phase function to use.
 The default is CONTINUOUS.
-If one wants to declare a custom transition phase, then PhaseTransitionFcn is the function handler to the custom function.
+When declaring a custom transition phase,  PhaseTransitionFcn is the function handler to the custom function.
-The signature of the custom function is: `custom_function(transition: PhaseTransition nlp_pre: NonLinearProgram, nlp_post: NonLinearProgram, **extra_parameters)`, where `nlp_pre` is the non linear program at the end of the phase before the transition, `nlp_post` is the non linear program  at the beginning of the phase after the transition, and the `**extra_parameters` are those sent to the add() method.
+The signature of the custom function is: `custom_function(transition: PhaseTransition nlp_pre: NonLinearProgram, nlp_post: NonLinearProgram, **extra_parameters)`, where `nlp_pre` is the nonlinear program at the end of the phase before the transition, `nlp_post` is the nonlinear program at the beginning of the phase after the transition, and the `**extra_parameters` are those sent to the add() method.
-This function is expected to return the cost of the phase transition computed from the states pre and post in the form of an MX.
+This function is expected to return the cost of the phase transition computed from the states pre- and post-transition in the form of an MX.
 Please note that MX type is a CasADi type.
 Anyone who wants to define phase transitions should be at least familiar with this type beforehand.
 The `phase_pre_idx` is the index of the phase before the transition.
-If the `phase_pre_idx` is set to the index of the last phase then this is equivalent to set `PhaseTransitionFcn.CYCLIC`.
+If the `phase_pre_idx` is set to the index of the last phase, then this is equivalent to set `PhaseTransitionFcn.CYCLIC`.

 ### Class: PhaseTransitionFcn
 The `PhaseTransitionFcn` class is the already available phase transitions in `bioptim`.
-Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, depending on the capabailities of your IDE.
+Since this is an Enum, it is possible to use the tab key on the keyboard to dynamically list them all, depending on the capabilities of your IDE.

 - **CONTINUOUS**  &mdash; The states at the end of the phase_pre equals the states at the beginning of the phase_post
-- **IMPACT**   &mdash; The impulse function of `biorbd`: `qdot_post = bio_model.qdot_from_impact, q_pre, qdot_pre)` is apply to compute the velocities of the joint post impact.
+- **IMPACT**   &mdash; The impulse function of `biorbd`: `qdot_post = bio_model.qdot_from_impact, q_pre, qdot_pre)` is applied to compute the velocities of the joint post impact.
-These computed states at the end of the phase_pre equals the states at the beginning of the phase_post.
+These computed states at the end of the phase_pre equals those at the beginning of the phase_post.
-If a bioMod with more contact points than the phase before is used, then the IMPACT transition phase should be used as well.
+If a bioMod has more contact points than the model in the previous phase, then the IMPACT transition phase should also be used.
-- **CYCLIC** &mdash; Apply the CONTINUOUS phase transition to the end of the last phase and the begininning the of first, effectively creating a cyclic movement
+- **CYCLIC** &mdash; Apply the CONTINUOUS phase transition from the end of the last phase to the beginning the first one, effectively creating a cyclic movement.
-- **CUSTOM** &mdash; CUSTOM should not be directly sent by the user, but the user should pass the custom_transition function directly.
+- **CUSTOM** &mdash; the user should not send CUSTOM directly but pass the custom_transition function.
-You can have a look at the PhaseTransitionList section for more information about how to define custom transition function.
+You can look at the PhaseTransitionList section for more information about defining a custom transition function.

 ## The results
-`Bioptim` offers different ways to manage and visualize the results from an optimisation.
+`Bioptim` offers different ways to manage and visualize the results from an optimization.
 This section explores the different methods that can be called to have a look at your data.

 Everything related to managing the results can be accessed from the solution class returned from